9 Steps of Import Procedure in Apparel and Textile Business

 What is Import in Textile and Apparel Business?

-Import trade refers to the purchase of goods from the foreign country.
-The procedure for import trade or import procedure differs from country to country, depending upon the import policy, the statutory requirements and customs of different countries.
+Import trade refers to the purchase of goods from a foreign country.
+The procedure for import trade or import procedure differs from country to country, depending upon the import policy, the statutory requirements, and customs of different countries.
 In almost all the countries of the world, import trade is controlled by the government.

 What is the Procedure to Import Or Import Procedure in Apparel Business?

 Importer always follows some key steps of import procedure which have listed in the below:

 - Placing the indent or Order,

 - Obtaining necessary documents in the import procedure,